-Most reviewers report that the Fiesta is fun to drive, either in the city or on the open road.
+Most reviewers report that the 2012 Ford Fiesta is fun to drive, either in the city or on the open road.
 The handling is crisp and responsive, making it easy to slide in and out of breaks in traffic.
-And on back roads, that same handling is an excellent partner for tackling the twisties.
+On back roads, that same handling is an excellent partner for tackling the twisties.

 - "As we noted in a minitest, the Fiesta one-ups the Fit in any winding-road run." -- Car and Driver

 - "Driving up the BQE to our favorite shooting location in Greenpoint, the small exterior size, responsive chassis and perky engine make moving through traffic easy." -- Jalopnik